evaera/Aurora/README.md

 Registers the given instance as a container where ModuleScripts returning Aura definitions are kept.

 ##### Structure and search strategy
 The ModuleScript must have the same name as the Aura.
-Auras are lazy-loaded: the first time an aura is applied, it is matched with a recursive `FindFirstChild` call for every registered Aura container until it's found, and then it is cached.
-Feel free to nest folders organizing your auras, but be aware that *folder names* must also be unique with all module names.
+Auras are lazy-loaded: the first time an Aura is applied, it is matched with a recursive `FindFirstChild` call for every registered Aura container until it's found, and then it is cached.
+Feel free to nest folders organizing your Auras, but be aware that *folder names* must also be unique with all module names.
 If a non-ModuleScript instance is returned from that root, then it will be discarded and will continue searching in other roots (if there are any).

 ##### Server shadowing
 ModuleScripts under the container with an Aura name affixed with "Server" (case-sensitive) will also be automatically loaded and its top-level section keys will be applied *on top of* the table members exported by the base Aura ModuleScript.
 This optional feature is only active on the server; even if a "Server"-affixed module is replicated to the client, it will not be loaded.